 - Provided guests with information and answered any questions to the best of my ability.

 - Assisted with the clean-up and disassembly of booths.

-Hiring managers are busy people and volunteers may not be their first priority.
-Your CV skills section gives them the chance to see at a glance if your abilities match what they need.
+Hiring managers are busy people, and volunteers may not be their first priority.
+Your resume skills section gives them the chance to see at a glance if your abilities match what they need.
 That means again reviewing the volunteer listing and matching your skills to the job.

 Another area you can play up is your emotional intelligence.
 If you are targeting non-profits for your volunteer work, you may be dealing with sensitive issues, so the ability to handle your emotions and those of others can elevate your candidacy.

 Daniel Goleman’s book, Emotional Intelligence: Why It Can Matter More Than IQ, breaks emotional intelligence into five categories:

 - Self-regulation: Keeping calm under pressure and expressing your emotions appropriately

 - Motivation: Setting clear goals and following through